 Warm summer evenings were spent drinking g’spritzte (white wine and mineral water) at Mayer am Pfarrplatz, our favorite wine garden in the hills of Vienna.
 And as the months wore on, I began to tolerate — then actually enjoy — classical music.

 My university was right across from the music conservatory, and each school kept their windows open.
 While I studied international relations with professors from the United Nations, I heard hour after hour of classical music.
 Even the street musicians play Mozart and Beethoven in Vienna.
 This is, after all, the city of music.

 Most of all, I found a new perspective in Austria.
 The world is much bigger than the neighborhood where you live, the country you were born in.
 And when you live in a place wedged between two opposing powers, this becomes even more obvious.

 When I returned to America two years later, I was a different person.
 I had come of age in the Austrian capital, and though still a foreigner, Vienna had become a part of me.

-But almost 24 years have passed since then, and as the train nears the station, I become a bit nervous.
+But years have passed since then, and as the train nears the station, I become a bit nervous.
 Will Vienna have changed as much as I have?
 Austria is now part of the European Union.
 The schilling has been replaced by the Euro; it is a whole new economy.